nutratech/blog/content/posts/2023/08/critical-review-pua.rst

 The opinion than pick up artists are inherently bad people is itself pejorative and a deeply rooted prejudice, a kind of hypocrisy and almost mass psychosis.

+==> But it's random?

+So are chance encounters at the bar or through friends, or online dating apps.

+I will not be flustered in my unwavering defense.